neonious/Neonious-Node/INSTALL.md

 	make

-Copy executable into engine directory
+Copy executable into engine directory (with correct file name, see engine package for reference)

 ## Compile AutoDock-GPU